What Is a Workflow Application?

 A workflow application is a software tool that automates the tasks involved in a business process.
 The workflow application routes data along a predefined path until an item in the process is completed.
 Tasks in the workflow may include approvals, adding information, or data transfers.

 Workflow applications can be standalone apps that exist on their own or built on a platform where endless numbers of applications reside.

 A workflow app will break a workflow down into a set of data needed to complete the process, and a path for the data to follow.
 The workflow application will use a form to collect data at different points in the process.

-A workflow application guides the process automatically, issuing notifications for humans to complete tasks or triggering system tasks with specific commands.
+A workflow application guides the process automatically, issuing notifications for humans to complete tasks or triggering system actions with specific commands.
 The workflow application also collects data on how the workflow is functioning.
-It measures the amount of time individual tasks take, the amount of time the entire process takes, how often individual items are rejected or sent back to earlier steps, and where the typical backlogs occur.
+It measures the amount of time an individual task takes, the amount of time the entire process takes, how often individual items are rejected or sent back to earlier steps, and where the typical backlogs occur.